 - offers far more tonal options,

-- and take up zero space in the studio.
+- and takes up zero space in the studio.

-Cabinet construction is one of those things that deserves far more attention it normally gets.
+Cabinet construction is one of those features that deserves far more attention than it normally gets.

 Because…depending on several factors including:

 - general craftsmanship

 The cabinet itself can have as much of an effect on the resulting tone as either the guitar amps or speakers.

 However…in terms of actual decisions to make…there is only one: Open back?
 Or closed back?